jaxxstorm/connecti/docs/aws/README.md

 # AWS

-`connectme` will launch an AWS autoscaling group with a single instance inside an [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)
+`connecti` will launch an AWS autoscaling group with a single instance inside an [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)

 It creates the following resources: